 The gambling industry is heavily taxed in Pennsylvania which means a casino must consider its impact before it enters the online casino market.
 Even so, most, if not all of the land-based casinos are expected to join the online gaming market.

-Pennsylvania online casinos are estimated to earn approximately $154 million in revenue during Year 1.
+Pennsylvania online casinos were estimated to earn approximately $154 million in revenue during Year 1.
 The projection is consistent with New Jersey’s online casino performance.

 Evidence suggests the revenue will come from new customers, not necessarily existing ones, as online casinos have a far greater reach.

-In anticipation of legalized online gambling, land-based casinos several years ago began forging partnerships with software platforms and online casinos operating in New Jersey.
+In anticipation of legalized real money online casino and poker sites, retail casinos several years ago began forging partnerships with software platforms and online casinos operating in New Jersey.
+As mentioned seven are licensed for online poker so far; here’s a look at a few of the partnerships.

 As part of Caesars Entertainment, Harrah’s operates as WSOP.com in a partnership with 888.
 It is the only company currently offering online gambling products in both Nevada and New Jersey.